CobaltFusion/DebugVision/README.md

 - :mortar_board: Students learning about performance & debugging
 - :woman_technologist: People from underrepresented groups in tech

-If you?re curious, motivated, and want to learn?you belong here.
+If you're curious, motivated, and want to learn? you belong here.

 ---

 ## :bulb: Contributing

-We?re building something ambitious, and we need help.
+We're building something ambitious, and we need help.

 You can contribute by: